Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 \subsubsection{Anchor transparency and gateway states}

-The formation of electrical contact between the molecule and the electrodes can be discussed in terms of the hybridization of the orbitals on the molecule with the surface states of the electrodes, see Sect.~\ref{Brief-electr.struct.calc}.
-The degree of hybridization is determined by the amount of overlap that the anchor group orbitals have with one (or very few) electrode atoms.
+The formation of electrical contact between the molecule and the electrodes can be discussed in terms of the hybridization of the orbitals on the molecule with the surface states of the electrodes, see Section~\ref{Brief-electr.struct.calc}.
+The degree of hybridization is determined by the amount of overlap that the anchor group orbitals have with the foremost electrode atom(s).
 Therefore, the classification of anchor groups follows largely the atomic orbital theory of the chemical bond.
 For instance, one distinguishes donor-acceptor type anchors from covalent anchors \cite{Su2016}.
 The setting of the anchor and the associated hybridization of orbitals follows the local rules of optimizing atomic overlaps.
-Here the specifics of anchoring groups and electrode materials enter.

 In many cases anchoring orbitals do not strongly hybridize with the frontier orbitals of the molecular backbone, and lie at much lower energy.
 As a result, the effect of the anchor groups on the transmission of a molecular wire can be accounted for by a contact resistance.
 The picture is that the anchor resembles a tunneling barrier for the charge carriers, that is characterized by only a single parameter, its transparency, which is assumed to be roughly independent of the energy of the incoming particle.
-This picture is applicable, {\it e.g.}, for some of the long insulating wires discussed above, whose conductance is captured in the asymptotic expression $G=G_\text{c}e^{-\beta N}$, where $N$ denotes the length of the wire in units of its monomer and $G_\text{c}$ the limiting value due to the contacts, see Sect.~\ref{ss.length-dependence}.
+This picture is applicable, {\it e.g.}, for some of the long insulating wires discussed above, whose conductance is captured in the asymptotic expression $G=G_\text{c}e^{-\beta N}$, where $N$ denotes the length of the wire in units of its monomer and $G_\text{c}$ the limiting value due to the contacts, see Section~\ref{ss.length-dependence}.